The Gold (TV series): Production

 The series was commissioned by the BBC in August 2021.

 The project was announced to have started principal photography in April 2022 with Bonneville, Lowden, Spencer, Cooper and Harris all revealed to be cast and Karia announced as director and Forsyth's Tannadice Pictures producing.
 Filming took place in the UK and Spain and locations included Dorchester Prison in July 2022.

+The show was renewed for a second series in November 2023 with filming scheduled to start in January 2024.
+Returning cast members include Hugh Bonneville, Charlotte Spencer, Emun Elliott, Tom Cullen, Stefanie Martini and Sam Spruell.

 Broadcast

 The BBC released the first trailer for the show in on 20 January 2023.
 The first episode aired in the UK on BBC One on 12 February 2023 with all episodes immediately available on BBC iPlayer in UHD picture quality.
+In the United States, the show will premiere on 5 October 2025 on a drama anthology program, Masterpiece, on PBS.

 Reception

 Hugo Rifkind of The Times remarked of the series, "it's tremendous.
 I'm not sure there's been a drama like it in years".

+In the Sunday Times, Camilla Long said The Gold was “astonishingly, lavishly, well realised”, while Esquire said that The Gold was “British TV at its best” and had “all the hallmarks of a crime classic”.

 Radio Times said it was "an intricately crafted crime drama".
 Euan Franklin of Culture Whisper said The Gold "proves that shows dealing in largely British matters are just as ambitious as prestige American television".